 This Growth Area will allow the Town's historical village area to be maintained and grow into the surrounding developed area: Main Street to the highway interchange area and Pond Road, "Little Brooklyn" (the waterfront area to Wallentine Road), the area around the Bowdoinham Community School, Fisher Road where smaller lots currently exist, and the existing subdivision area around Browns Point Road.
-The northeast corner of Bowdoinham that is currently served by Richmond Utility District also has potential for growth.
 To allow for new development in the growth area, the required lot size will need to be reduced and residential density will need to be increased and provisions for cluster subdivisions and multi-family developments should be considered.
 The existing lots in the historic village area are 10,000 to 20,000 square feet.
 To keep in character with our historic village area, mixed-use development (residential, agricultural, commercial, institutional, and industrial) should be allowed to continue.
-The Town's Site Plan rules created in 2008 to address mixed-use development through-out Town should be improved to align with goals the comprehensive plan as mixed-use is allowed to continue.
+The Town's Site Plan rules created in 2008 to address mixed-use development throughout Town should be improved to align with goals the comprehensive plan as mixed-use is allowed to continue.
 Due to the Shoreland Zone and Floodplain areas within this growth area, some industrial and commercial uses will have to continue to be restricted.
 As the village area develops, the Town will need to continue with its capital investments (sidewalks, three phase power, public utilities, and other amenities) as planned.